Crown Castle International (NYSE:CCI) Price Target Raised to $200.00

-Crown Castle International (NYSE:CCI) had its target price upped by Morgan Stanley from $187.00 to $200.00 in a report published on Monday morning, Price Targets.com reports.
-They currently have an overweight rating on the real estate investment trust’s stock.
+Crown Castle International (NYSE:CCI) had its price objective boosted by Morgan Stanley from $187.00 to $200.00 in a report issued on Monday, Benzinga reports.
+Morgan Stanley currently has an overweight rating on the real estate investment trust’s stock.

-Other equities research analysts also recently issued reports about the stock.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised shares of Crown Castle International from a neutral rating to a buy rating and set a $170.00 target price for the company in a research report on Thursday, January 14th.
-Wolfe Research initiated coverage on shares of Crown Castle International in a research report on Wednesday, March 24th.
-They set a peer perform rating and a $165.00 target price for the company.
-Smith Barney Citigroup raised shares of Crown Castle International from a neutral rating to a buy rating in a research report on Thursday, January 14th.
-Credit Suisse Group decreased their target price on shares of Crown Castle International from $158.00 to $155.00 and set a neutral rating for the company in a research report on Friday, January 29th.
-Finally, Jefferies Financial Group initiated coverage on shares of Crown Castle International in a research report on Monday.
-They set a buy rating and a $205.00 target price for the company.
-Three research analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
-The stock currently has a consensus rating of Buy and an average price target of $179.75.
+Several other analysts also recently issued reports on the stock.
+Wolfe Research began coverage on shares of Crown Castle International in a research report on Wednesday, March 24th.
+They issued a peer perform rating and a $165.00 price target for the company.
+KeyCorp lifted their price objective on shares of Crown Castle International from $193.00 to $207.00 and gave the stock an overweight rating in a report on Friday.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised shares of Crown Castle International from a neutral rating to a buy rating and set a $170.00 price objective on the stock in a report on Thursday, January 14th.
+Royal Bank of Canada lifted their price objective on shares of Crown Castle International from $176.00 to $210.00 and gave the stock an outperform rating in a report on Monday.
+Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Crown Castle International from $180.00 to $195.00 and gave the stock a buy rating in a report on Friday.
+Three analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+Crown Castle International presently has an average rating of Buy and an average target price of $186.62.

-The business also recently announced a quarterly dividend, which was paid on Wednesday, March 31st.
-Shareholders of record on Monday, March 15th were paid a $1.33 dividend.
-This represents a $5.32 dividend on an annualized basis and a yield of 2.91%.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
+Investors of record on Monday, March 15th were paid a $1.33 dividend.
+This represents a $5.32 dividend on an annualized basis and a yield of 2.86%.
 The ex-dividend date was Friday, March 12th.
-Crown Castle International’s payout ratio is 93.50%.
+Crown Castle International’s dividend payout ratio is currently 93.50%.

-In related news, Director Kevin A. Stephens bought 2,000 shares of the company’s stock in a transaction on Monday, February 1st.
-The shares were purchased at an average cost of $164.15 per share, for a total transaction of $328,300.00.
-Following the completion of the purchase, the director now directly owns 4,086 shares in the company, valued at $670,716.90.
-The acquisition was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, EVP Michael Joseph Kavanagh sold 3,796 shares of the business’s stock in a transaction dated Thursday, February 25th.
-The shares were sold at an average price of $161.22, for a total transaction of $611,991.12.
-Over the last quarter, insiders acquired 7,780 shares of company stock worth $1,253,828 and sold 14,796 shares worth $2,270,261.
-0.47% of the stock is owned by insiders.
+In other news, Director J Landis Martin acquired 500 shares of the stock in a transaction that occurred on Monday, March 1st.
+The shares were acquired at an average cost of $155.49 per share, for a total transaction of $77,745.00.
+Following the purchase, the director now owns 143,940 shares of the company’s stock, valued at approximately $22,381,230.60.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CFO Daniel K. Schlanger sold 5,000 shares of the company’s stock in a transaction dated Tuesday, March 9th.
+The shares were sold at an average price of $150.73, for a total value of $753,650.00.
+Following the sale, the chief financial officer now owns 80,811 shares in the company, valued at $12,180,642.03.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders purchased 7,780 shares of company stock worth $1,253,828 and sold 14,796 shares worth $2,270,261.
+Insiders own 0.47% of the company’s stock.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Bainco International Investors bought a new stake in shares of Crown Castle International in the fourth quarter valued at approximately $25,000.
-Jeppson Wealth Management LLC bought a new stake in shares of Crown Castle International in the third quarter valued at approximately $27,000.
-Vantage Consulting Group Inc bought a new stake in shares of Crown Castle International in the fourth quarter valued at approximately $27,000.
-Curi Capital bought a new stake in shares of Crown Castle International in the fourth quarter valued at approximately $27,000.
-Finally, Alpha DNA Investment Management LLC bought a new stake in shares of Crown Castle International in the fourth quarter valued at approximately $29,000.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Seelaus Asset Management LLC bought a new stake in shares of Crown Castle International during the first quarter valued at about $203,000.
+Wedbush Securities Inc. increased its position in shares of Crown Castle International by 32.8% during the first quarter.
+Wedbush Securities Inc. now owns 11,558 shares of the real estate investment trust’s stock valued at $1,989,000 after buying an additional 2,857 shares during the period.
+Schneider Downs Wealth Management Advisors LP increased its position in shares of Crown Castle International by 152.9% during the first quarter.
+Schneider Downs Wealth Management Advisors LP now owns 3,209 shares of the real estate investment trust’s stock valued at $552,000 after buying an additional 1,940 shares during the period.
+Arkadios Wealth Advisors increased its position in shares of Crown Castle International by 9.3% during the first quarter.
+Arkadios Wealth Advisors now owns 1,534 shares of the real estate investment trust’s stock valued at $264,000 after buying an additional 130 shares during the period.
+Finally, Bradley Foster & Sargent Inc. CT increased its position in shares of Crown Castle International by 2.9% during the first quarter.
+Bradley Foster & Sargent Inc. CT now owns 172,663 shares of the real estate investment trust’s stock valued at $29,720,000 after buying an additional 4,905 shares during the period.
 Hedge funds and other institutional investors own 90.07% of the company’s stock.

 About Crown Castle International